1iveowl/SSDP.UPnP.PCL/README.md

 ## Version 4.0
 Version 4.0 represents a major overhaul of this library.
 Version 4.0 is still backwards compatible, but many of the methods have been marked as deprecated to inspire developers to use the newer versions of this library.
 In previous versions you had to subscribe to an observable and then start the action.
 In version 4.0 you just subscribe, that's it.
 Much more clean and better aligned with the Rx patterns.

-There us still UWP support in version 4.0, but the emphasis has been on .NET Core and it will be going forward
+There is still UWP support in version 4.0, but the emphasis has been on .NET Core and it will be going forward

 ## Getting Started With Control Point and Devices Easy